SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/CollectionTypes.rst

 at the very beginning of the shopping list, indicated by an index of ``0``.

-Similarly, you remove an item from the array with the ``removeAt`` method.
+Similarly, you remove an item from the array with the ``removeAtIndex`` method.
-This method removes the item, and returns the removed item (although you can ignore the returned value if you do not need it):
+This method removes the item at the specified index, and returns the removed item (although you can ignore the returned value if you do not need it):

 .. testcode:: arraysInferred

-   -> let mapleSyrup = shoppingList.removeAt(0)
+   -> let mapleSyrup = shoppingList.removeAtIndex(0)
    << // mapleSyrup : String = "Maple Syrup"
    // the item that was at index 0 has just been removed /> shoppingList now contains \(shoppingList.count) items, and no Maple Syrup